-- There are also positive feedbacks from the respondents which related to logging roads and land use or ownership. - Logging road has given the opportunity for the village to have new development either from the government or NGO and also for the villagers to improve their longhouses by having the materials such as cement, tiles and zinc to be delivered to their doorstep. - The local communities are very depending on logging road for shorter access to nearby township or urban areas.
+- Job opportunity at the logging camp has improve household income and economic status. - There are also positive feedbacks from the respondents which related to logging roads and land use or ownership. - Logging road has given the opportunity for the village to have new development either from the government or NGO and also for the villagers to improve their longhouses by having the materials such as cement, tiles and zinc to be delivered to their doorstep. - The local communities are very depending on logging road for shorter access to nearby township or urban areas.

-Furthermore, this has been one of the cause of migration from rural to urban areas.
+Furthermore, this has been one of the causes of migration from rural to urban areas.
 However, there are negative impacts on: